Aleveer/AWS-Personal-Workshop/content/2-Proposal/_index.md

 1. **Building the Prototype**: Research VueJS, NestJS, and plan the construction of the Web Chat running on a LAN network (1 month before the internship period).
 2. **Research and Architecture Design**: Research AWS services and draw the architecture suitable for the WebChat project (Month 1).
-3. **Cost Estimation and Feasibility Check**:Use the AWS Pricing Calculator to estimate the costs of Lambda, API Gateway, DynamoDB, S3, CloudFront, CloudWatch, and adjust the design accordingly (Month 2).
+3. **Cost Estimation and Feasibility Check**:Use the AWS Pricing Calculator to estimate the costs of Lambda, API Gateway, DynamoDB, Amplify, CloudFront, CloudWatch, and adjust the design accordingly (Month 2).
 4. **Architecture Optimization for Cost/Solution**: Fine-tune API Gateway WebSocket configuration, optimize Lambda functions (memory/concurrency) and DynamoDB Schema.
 Cache the frontend using CloudFront to ensure performance and reduce backend load (Month 3).
-5. **Development, Testing, Deployment**: Program the Lambda Functions, VueJS frontend; deploy the entire infrastructure (API Gateway, Lambda, DynamoDB, S3 + CloudFront, Route53, Cognito); test the system (functional, load test) and launch operations (Month 3–4)."
+5. **Development, Testing, Deployment**: Program the Lambda Functions, VueJS frontend; deploy the entire infrastructure (API Gateway, Lambda, DynamoDB, Amplify + CloudFront, Route53, Cognito); test the system (functional, load test) and launch operations (Month 3–4)."

 ---

 **_Technical Requirements_**
 - **Backend**:API Gateway with Lambda Functions provides real-time connectivity, stores chat and user data on DynamoDB, logs and monitoring are handled on CloudWatch, and the custom domain is integrated via Route53.
-- **Frontend**: VueJS, distributed via S3 + CloudFront for speed optimization, load assets and real-time chat interface.
+- **Frontend**: VueJS, distributed via Amplify + CloudFront for speed optimization, load assets and real-time chat interface.
 - **Real-time & Performance**: WebSocket or API Gateway (if using REST) for real-time message sending/receiving; cache frontend with CloudFront to reduce direct backend requests.
 - **Security & User Management**: Use JWT or Cognito if needed for authentication, authorize access to internal chat data.

 ### 5. Roadmap & Milestones
-- *Pre-Internship (Month 0)*: 1 month surveying project requirements, selecting technologies (VueJS, NestJS, EC2, S3, DynamoDB, CloudFront, Route53, ECS, CloudWatch) and building the overall plan.
+- *Pre-Internship (Month 0)*: 1 month surveying project requirements, selecting technologies (VueJS, NestJS, EC2, Amplify, DynamoDB, CloudFront, Route53, ECS, CloudWatch) and building the overall plan.
 - *Internship (Months 1–3)*:
-    - Month 1: Learn and familiarize with AWS (EC2, ECS, DynamoDB, S3, CloudFront, Route53, CloudWatch).
+    - Month 1: Learn and familiarize with AWS (EC2, ECS, DynamoDB, Amplify, CloudFront, Route53, CloudWatch).
 Set up development environment, create NestJS backend and VueJS frontend prototypes.
     - Month 2: Design and adjust system architecture, build core features (real-time chat, message storage, basic UI).
-Set up AWS infrastructure: Lambda + API Gateway for backend, S3 + CloudFront for frontend, DynamoDB for data, Route53 for domain.
+Set up AWS infrastructure: Lambda + API Gateway for backend, Amplify + CloudFront for frontend, DynamoDB for data, Route53 for domain.
     - Month 3: Official deployment, testing (functional, load 20–30 users), performance optimization, configure CloudWatch monitoring and put into operation.
 - *Post-Deployment*: Continue research and feature expansion for 1 year (chatbot, data analytics, UI/UX improvements, security and cost optimization).